 All new analysts shall have at least a bachelor's degree or equivalent (generally, a three to four year post-secondary degree) in a natural/physical science.
-Coursework shall include lecture and associated laboratory classes in general, organic and analytical chemistry.
+The individual shall have successfully completed lecture and associated laboratory classes in general, organic and analytical chemistry.